 Generally speaking, where evidence is admitted in a subsequent trial that is manifestly inconsistent with a prior acquittal, the balancing process referred to above will favor the exercise of the discretion to stay proceedings, even though technically the plea of autrefois acquit does not apply.
 Thus, in The Queen v.
 Carroll, the High Court found that a perjury indictment was an abuse of process that ought to have been stayed by the trial judge because it was based on the premise that the defendant had lied in a previous murder trial where he had denied his guilt on oath.
-This was the case even though the plea of autrefois acquit available on his trial for murder and the verdict of murder was not available on his trial for perjury.
+This was the case even though the plea of autrefois acquit could not be established since perjury was not a verdict available on his trial for murder and the verdict of murder was not available on his trial for perjury.